enzuru/lisp-user-space/README.md

-# Building a futuristic Lisp workstation
+# A futuristic Lisp workstation

 ![GNU/Linux with a Lisp user space on top](screenshot.png "Screenshot of lisp hacking in exwm running on Guix System")